ahartzog/hoverUnitConvert/README.md

 # hoverUnitConvert

-A tool designed to detect units being hovered over and convert them
+A tool to detect units being hovered over and convert them from imperial to metric and vice versa

 ## Installation